 This has been so prevalent in sport that a report was produced with recommendations on how to address it due to the ‘sex’ tests turning into a human rights issue.

-In essence, Caster is the latest in a list of artists who over the years have been denied access to their chosen career path due to high testosterone levels.
+In essence, Caster is the latest in a list of athletes who over the years have been denied access to their chosen career path due to high testosterone levels.